taegyoon-kim/violent_political_rhetoric_on_twitter/README.md

 ## Paper

-The paper is under review.
-The current version of the paper can be found [here](https://github.com/taegyoon-kim/violent_political_rheotric_on_twitter/blob/master/Violent%20Political%20Rhetoric%20on%20Twitter.pdf).
-If you have any questions, please email me at taegyoon@psu.edu
+The paper is publisehd at Political Science Research and Methods.
+The paper, code, and data can be found [here](https://www.cambridge.org/core/journals/political-science-research-and-methods/article/abs/violent-political-rhetoric-on-twitter/8BCBD1F909A861589D93F7124AFE1A7E#article).
+If you have any questions, please email me at taegyoon.kim@northwestern.edu.